 To assess a botanical’s medicinal potential, two factors need to be understood:

 Once assessed, valid plant material is obtained and tested for basic biological activity.
 This in vitro system will be optimized and modified to develop a consistent and reliable method to evaluate and/or validate the biological activity of a specific botanical.
-From this, optimal extraction methods can be developed, pilot clinical trials performed, and further deciphering of the specific mechanism of action of the botanical completed.
+From this, optimal extraction, concentration and delivery methods can be developed, pilot clinical trials performed, and further deciphering of the specific mechanism of action of the botanical completed.

 In addition, through bioassay-guided fractionation and purification, the constituent profile of a botanical can be used to standardize botanical therapies and the active therapeutic compound(s) isolated and identified.